Infinity One Oklahoma Spaceport

-The Clinton-Sherman Industrial Airpark, also known as the Oklahoma Air & Space Port is an airport and spaceport in Washita County, Oklahoma, near the town of Burns Flat.
+The Infinity One Oklahoma Spaceport, previously known as the Clinton-Sherman Industrial Airpark or the Oklahoma Air & Space Port is an airport and spaceport in Washita County, Oklahoma, near the town of Burns Flat.
 The Federal Aviation Administration (FAA) granted a license to the site in June 2006 to the Oklahoma Space Industry Development Authority (OSIDA) to "oversee the takeoff and landing of suborbital, reusable launch vehicles."
 It also boasts the first space flight corridor, "The Infinity One"—which is about 152 miles long and averages about 50 miles wide—that is not in restricted airspace and does not interfere with Military Operations Areas (MOAs).
 The facility is an FAA licensed launch site, one of only 12 in the U.S. Individual operators must also secure a separate license in order to make space flights from the facility.